minimalparts/EVA/README.md

     3132144 hand.n.01 of(-,guy.n.01)

+## Run Ext2Vec

+TODO

 ## Evaluate spaces on MEN and SimLex-999

 Spaces can be evaluated on the standard relatedness and similarity test sets MEN and SimLex-999.
-To do so, go to *tests/MEN* or *tests/SimLex* and run:
+To do so, go to *tests/MEN* or *tests/SimLex*.
+Evaluation can be performed on count spaces (with or without PPMI and PCA), on the output space of ext2vec, or on external vectors for comparison.
+For instance:

-    python3 spearman.py
+    python spearman.py ext2vec --att --rel

 It is possible to choose the space that is evaluated by using the flags *--att* and *--rel* (to include attribute and relations dimensions).
-Adding the flag *--ppmi* will run on the PPMI version of the predicate matrix.
+Adding the flag *--ppmi* will run on the PPMI version of the predicate matrix, similarly with the *--pca* flag.
 So for example:

-    python3 spearman.py --rel --ppmi
+    python3 spearman.py count --rel --ppmi --pca

-would run on a space with relation dimensions, PPMI-reduced.
+would run on a count space with relation dimensions, with PPMI weighting and PCA.

+To run a comparison with FastText VG:

+    python3 spearman.py compare --file=../../spaces/fasttext/vg_description_corpus_2M.vecs.txt

 ## Generate standard similarity measures